Cerastes gasperettii

-Cerastes gasperettii, commonly known as the Arabian horned viper, is a venomous viper species found especially in the Arabian Peninsula and north to Israel, Iraq, and Iran.
+Cerastes gasperettii, also known commonly as the Arabian horned viper and Gasperetti's horned viper, is a species of venomous snake in the subfamily Viperinae of the family Viperidae.
+The species is native to the Arabian Peninsula and north to Israel, Iraq, and Iran.
 It is very similar in appearance to C. cerastes, but the geographic ranges of these two species do not overlap.
 No subspecies of C. gasperettii are recognized.

 Etymology

 The specific name, gasperettii, is in honor of John Gasperetti, an American surveyor, engineer, and herpetologist, who collected the holotype specimen.

 Description

+The average total length (including tail) of C. gasperettii is 30–60 cm, with a maximum total length of 85 cm.
+Females are usually larger than males.